 Section A to the SFCR provides information on the Company's business, performance and significant events during the year.
-On 1 January 2016, the Company smoothly transitioned into the Solvency II regime as required by FMA.
-No significant events impacted the Company in 2016.
+No significant external events impacted the Company in 2018.

-Over the course of 2016, ASL made an overall pre-tax statutory loss of CHF 2.1m which mainly resulted from the following:
+Over the course of 2018, ASL made an overall pre-tax statutory loss of CHF 0.5m which mainly resulted from the following: